sashetophizika/compal.nvim/README.md

 `run_smart`: Defaults to `run_interactive`, with `run_shell` as fallback if filetype doesn't have a repl and `run_vim` as fallback if neovim isn't running inside tmux.

+`toggle_pane`: simple command to create a neovim specific keybind to hide the shell pane.

 Set keybindings inside `init.lua`

 ```lua